 Overall, our findings suggest that the effectiveness of unconventional central bank interventions should not only be assessed in terms of a reduction of immediate funding risk for banks.
 Instead, we should also carefully assess the effects of these interventions on the asset side of banks and on the concentration of illiquid assets on bank balance sheets.
-A lender of last resort intervention can aggravate a crisis situation and generate a fear of fire sales when it contributes to increasing concentration of illiquid assets in insolvent banks.
-In contrast, the buyer of last resort intervention provides liquidity to the market at large and can credibly address fire-sale risk, improving the solvency condition of banks and restoring their access to wholesale funding markets.
+A lender of last resort intervention can aggravate a crisis situation and generate a fear of fire sales when banks' responses to the intervention contribute to increasing the concentration of illiquid assets in insolvent banks.
+In contrast, the buyer of last resort intervention provides liquidity to the market at large and can credibly address firesale risk, improving the solvency condition of banks and restoring their access to wholesale funding markets.